Try the new and improved recipe!

 People in the US can use King Arthur Unbleached Bread Flour and King Arthur Whole Wheat Flour for great results.
 If you are in the UK you can use Marriage’s 100% Very Strong Canadian White Flour and Marriage’s Organic Strong Stoneground Wholemeal Bread Flour for great results.
 Let me know of excellent flours in other countries, write me and I will add them to this article.

 Good bread comes from having ingredients in the right proportions.
 I have chosen to create a recipe that is high hydration, but not so high that it would be very hard to handle for a beginner.

 The first part of the recipe is a levain, which is essentially a young sourdough.
 We will use a levain, so we can better use the yeast in the starter at the most opportune moment in its growth cycle.

-After it has been mixed, the yeast in your sourdough starter will start eating all the food you’ve put in (just like a regular feeding).
+After you have mixed the dough, the yeast in your sourdough starter starts eating all the food you’ve put in.
 When it has grown to the double size, it’s ready to be used in the dough.

 The formula of the levain